Island fox: Taxonomy and evolution

-Foxes from each island are capable of interbreeding, but have genetic and phenotypic distinctions that make them unique; for example, each subspecies has differing numbers of tail vertebrae.
+Foxes from each island are capable of interbreeding, but have genetic and phenotypic distinctions that make them unique; for example, some subspecies have differing numbers of tail vertebrae.
 The fox did not persist on the two smallest islands.
 On Anacapa Island because it has no reliable source of fresh water; and on Santa Barbara Island which is too small to support the food needs of a viable fox population.